Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Do Cats Have Such Good Hearing?

 Cats are predators, and many of their senses developed to help them find and track prey.
-They can see clearly at night and have a wider field of vision than humans.
+They can see very well in low light and have a wider field of vision than humans.
 Their eyesight is optimized to see quick movements in dim light, and dusk and dawn are when cats prefer to hunt.

 Their whiskers are full of nerve endings that help cats “see” up close.
 Their sensitive paws pick up on minuscule vibrations that allow them to feel the movements of critters around them.
 They developed exquisite hearing and moveable ears for precisely the same reasons—to locate and catch prey.